2018 begins the 112th year of the Garden, the 66th year for the Friends and Susan Wilkins’ 15th year as Garden Curator.

 The board approved two of the three Garden projects for 2019 that were presented in February by Susan Wilkins.
 Approved were native shrub planting between Geranium Path and Lady Slipper Lane with an estimated cost of $3,500 to $4,000; and prairie plantings in the newly restored and managed areas of the Upland Garden with an estimated cost $3,000 to $3,500.

-Gary Bebeau filed a short-year report with the Internal Revenue Service to change the Friends fiscal year from ending April 30 to ending on December 31.
+Gary Bebeau filed a short-year form 990 report with the Internal Revenue Service to change the Friends fiscal year from ending April 30 to ending on December 31, effective for 2017.
 This had been voted on by the Board several times in the past but nothing had ever been filed to make it official.

 By the time the Garden opened, the Park Board carpenters had reconstructed the wood arbor over the front gate that had been destroyed by a falling dead tree last Summer.
-If you compare the look of the gate in the Winter photo shown above to the look after the arbor is back in place you can see the wisdom of former Gardener Cary George.
+If you compare the look of the gate in the winter photo shown above to the look after the arbor is back in place you can see the wisdom of former Gardener Cary George.
 It was Cary who had suggested the wooden arbor.
-Back on Oct.
-21st, 1989 he had stated at a Friends board meeting “I hope enough money can be found to add a wooden archway so that visitors may symbolically enter into the Garden”.
+Back on October 21st, 1989 he had stated at a Friends Board meeting “I hope enough money can be found to add a wooden archway so that visitors may symbolically enter into the Garden.”
 It was also he who came up with the quotation from Wordsworth that is inscribed over the gate.

 On May 13, Mother’s Day, Friends members and volunteers were at the Garden to man a membership table and assist in helping visitors.
 The group included Jennifer Dunne, Rod Miller, Kay Orr, Joan Thompson, Mary Steinbicker, Betsy McNerney, Leslie Gillette, Diane Newberry, Nancy Nikora, Melissas Hansen, Linda Fritschel, Anne Morrow, Roger Battreall, Jayne Funk and Gary Bebeau.
 Six memberships were sold and eight plant books sold.